LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 <h3>The Foundation I Take Notes From</h3>

-As I was reading Foundations of Statistical Natural Language Processing, I couldn’t help but stop to look up each individual who made a major contribution to the field of NLP.
+As I was reading <cite>Foundations of Statistical Natural Language Processing</cite>, I couldn’t help but stop to look up each individual who made a major contribution to the field of NLP.
 Learning about these individuals and understanding their givings to the field taught me much about how our current NLP algorithms and structures came to fruition.

 For example, learning about Ludwig Wittgenstein's idea of the use of a word in everyday life playing a role in language.
-Or Edward Sapir’s contributions to the study Native American language, finding how cultural patterns shape a society and language.
+Or Edward Sapir’s contributions to the study of Native American language, finding how cultural patterns shape a society and its language.
 It is all too fascinating to ignore!

 ![NLP Contributors](/assets/post2/nlp_contributors.PNG)

+<cite>Above is Ludwig Wittgenstein, Edward Sapir, and Noam Chomskey</cite>

 At the beginning of the book, the main person it likes to point out is Noam Chomsky and his ideas.
 He contributed to NLP by creating a method to say whether a sentence is a “grammatical” or an “ungrammatical” one using a defined rule set purposed